White, black, brown, golden

 These dogs are loyal and protective and tend to be physically active.
 If you are not much of an outgoing person, this Boxer Aussie mix may not be for you.

-Like many other dog breeds, when Boxherds get bored, they may turn destructive, chewing on your shoes, pooping in interesting places, and generally making a nuisance of themselves.
+Like many other dog breeds, when Boxherds get bored, they may turn destructive, chewing on your shoes and generally making a nuisance of themselves.